The Scar of Race by Paul Sniderman and Thomas Piazza

 A Different Mirror: A History of Multicultural America by Ronald Takaki

-American Apartheid: Segregation and the Making of the Underclass by Douglas S. Massey, by Nancy A. Denton
+American Apartheid: Segregation and the Making of the Underclass by Douglas S. Massey and Nancy A. Denton

-Raising Black Children: Two Leading Black Psychiatrists Confront the Educational, Social and Emotional Problems Facing Black Children by James P. Comer MD, by Alvin F. Poussaint MD
+Raising Black Children: Two Leading Black Psychiatrists Confront the Educational, Social and Emotional Problems Facing Black Children by James P. Comer MD and Alvin F. Poussaint MD

 Lure and Loathing: Essays on Race, Identity, and the Ambivalence of Assimilation edited and with an introduction by Gerald Early

 The Scar of Race by Paul M. Sniderman and Thomas Piazza

 Juan de Herrera: Architect to Philip II of Spain by Catherine Wilkinson Zerner

 Ottoline Morrell: Life on the Grand Scale by Miranda Seymour

 The Anatomy of the Nuremberg Trials: A Personal Memoir by Telford Taylor

 A Crime of Vengeance: An Armenian Struggle for Justice by Edward Alexander